LabinatorSolutions/boldchess-web-app/README.md

 It is a responsive web GUI for the Stockfish chess engine with analysis, evaluation, and graphs.
 It also comes with Leela Chess Zero (LCZero) neural network evaluation.

-It has originally been cloned from [PeshkaChess](https://github.com/hxim/PeshkaChess) and modified for [BoldChess.com](https://boldchess.com/).
+Note: This app is originally based on [PeshkaChess](https://github.com/hxim/PeshkaChess) and modified for [BoldChess.com](https://boldchess.com/).

 ## Mission